 There are many ways to contract work.
 But when the agreement is signed, it’s legally binding.
 Both parties must adhere to its terms and conditions.
 That’s why contracts vary from fixed-price contracts, in which the quoted price is final, to others with more flexibility.

+There are many types of contracts, which makes it necessary to have contract administration procedures in place.
 For example, a fixed-price contract is only viable for the contractor when they are able to very accurately forecast how much the project will cost.
 If there are too many variables and unknowns, then setting an arbitrary cost for the work can be too high or too low.
 It’s too much of a risk to take.

 Thankfully, there are many other types of contractual agreements which take into account the fact that not every cent can be accounted for until a project has concluded.
 For these types of projects, there is a cost-reimbursement contract.
 Learn about the various kinds of cost-reimbursement contracts and which one might be right for your next project.

 What Is Meant By Cost Reimbursement on a Project?

 Costs are anything the contractor must pay for in order to execute the project and deliver on its objective.
 This includes the labor, materials, equipment, tools and more.

 Reimbursement means any money spent by the contractor will be given back during or after the project has been completed.
 Therefore, cost reimbursement is a way for a contractor to secure labor and materials necessary for the execution of the project without having to fit those resources within a tightly defined and predetermined price.
 As one might expect, getting reimbursed for costs on a project requires an agreement between contractor and customer to avoid misunderstandings.